 - Eye infections

 - Severe bleeding

 When to Contact a Health Professional

 If you think you may have been exposed to smallpox, contact your health care provider immediately.
-Because smallpox has been wiped out this would be very unlikely, unless you have worked with the virus in a laboratory or there has been an act of bioterrorism.
+Contact with the virus is very unlikely unless you have worked with the virus in a lab or you have been exposed through bioterrorism.

 Prevention of Smallpox

 Damon, Inger.
 Orthopoxviruses: vaccinia (smallpox vaccine), variola (smallpox), monkeypox, and cowpox.
 In: Mandell GL, Bennett JE, Dolin R, eds.
 Principles and Practice of Infectious Diseases.
 6th ed.
-Philadelphia, Pa: Churchill Livingstone Elsevier;2005:chap 129.
+Philadelphia, PA: Churchill Livingstone Elsevier; 2010:chap 133.